Tel. number

 traditional tool for cutting Aleppo soap

-7. Stamping
+7. Stamp

 Employee stamps cut Aleppo soap.
 Aleppo soap manufacturing process